 Step 5: Tie Your Project Together (Literally)

-While the project is still somewhat wet and malleable from step 4, turn it upside down, so the bobbin stitches are facing upwards, and then bring all 4 of the tips together and line up the little holes you burnt (or cut) out.
+While the project is still somewhat wet and malleable from step 4, turn it upside down, so the bobbin stitches are facing upwards, and then bring all 4 of the tips together and line up the tiny holes you burnt (or cut) out.
 Next, simply take a piece of ribbon or string and put it through each of the four holes to hold everything together.

-Besides our Ornament designs, we also have in-the-hoop angel designs that are created in a very similar way using the same tools.
+Besides our Ornament designs, we also have in-the-hoop angel designs created in a very similar way using the same tools.
 Plus, if that’s not enough for you, we also have a complete in-the-hoop nativity scene!